 Please research and weigh the pros and cons before you sign up for any account.
 Be constantly on the lookout for accounts with lower fees that best matches your requirements such as lower bank charges.

 Use debt wisely

 Be careful when you use debt.
 Especially when it is not for purposes that will bring more money into your pocket.
 For instance using your credit card to pay for items.
 If you don’t pay back within the time limit the bank will charge interest on the debt plus several fees for using the card.
 The same occurs when you have a loan facility.
 Interest rates and bank charges usually in favor of the lender, not the lendee.
 Taking on debt usually causes your bank charges to increase significantly.

 Trim down the number of accounts you have

 The more accounts you operate/keep the more bank charges you pay out, pure and simple.
 Most people keep plenty of accounts.
 Some might have even gone dormant.
 I’m sure when you calculate your total bank charges in one year you might realise the level of wastage you have been exposed to.
 It’s time to streamline the number of accounts you have.
 There are several debates on how many accounts someone should have.
 I urge you to be mindful and not duplicate similar accounts unnecessarily.

-Permit me to re-emphasize that immediately after reading this you should get all your account statements.
-Work out how much you have been paying as bank charges in the last 1 year.
-Take time to implement all 8 key points listed above to reduce fees paid going forward.
+Take heed to implement all the key points listed above to reduce fees paid going forward.
 This is guaranteed to save you thousands yearly.
 Now who wouldn’t be happy with that?